-The Key Stage 5 course provides an excellent preparation for the Cambridge AS/A2 Geography examinations (syallabus 9696).
+The A Level course provides an excellent preparation for the Cambridge AS/A2 Geography examinations (syllabus 9696).
 The AS examinations are held in May each year and for Geography, there is a 3 hour exam.
 Pupils answer 5 short questions from population, migration, rocks and weathering, weather and climate, settlement and fluvial studies.
 They then answer an extended question from each of the core and human modules.

 The A2 course is examined in two 90 minute papers.
 Students study 2 human geography modules such Environmental Management and Tourism, plus 2 physical geography modules such as Coastal and Hazardous Environments.

 Full course, exam and curriculum details can be found in pdf format by clicking here.